iris-hep/agc-physlite/README.md

 ## Content of the repository

-+ The primary files are the Jupyter notebooks named `main_code_virtual.ipynb` and `main_code_dask.ipynb`, which contain the code, its description and resulting outputs.
++ The primary file is the Jupyter notebook named `main_code.ipynb`, which contains the code, its description and resulting outputs.
-+ The only difference is that the "virtual" notebook is uses virtual arrays while the "dask" notebook uses `dask-awkward`.
++ The directory `utils` contains the pictures used in the markdown description of the `main_code.ipynb` notebook.
 + The directory `utils` contains the pictures used in the markdown description of the main code notebooks.
 + The directory `index_files` contains text files with URLs by which code retrieves the data to do analysis.
 + The file `file_utils.py` contains a utility code for setting up the data retrieval from a remote server.